PLDT Inc. research snapshot

 PHI AI Trading Strategy Framework

-The PHI AI trading strategy is a rules-based framework for a high-dividend emerging-market telecom trading at a low P/E but with significant macro and balance-sheet risks.
-It is not personal advice and should be paired with live ADR quotes, Philippine macroeconomic data, peso exchange rates, and capex guidance updates.
+The PHI AI trading strategy is a rules-based framework for a high-dividend emerging-market telecom trading at a low P/E but with real macro and balance-sheet risks.
+It is not personal advice and should be paired with live ADR quotes, Philippine macroeconomic data, peso exchange rates, capex guidance, and dividend announcements.

 Income-focused setup

-For dividend-oriented positions, assess whether the 6.2% yield is sustainable by reviewing free cash flow coverage of the dividend, debt maturity schedule, and capex plans.
-PHI has maintained its dividend for years, but high debt and capex mean the payout is not guaranteed at all points in the cycle.
+For dividend-oriented positions, assess whether the forward yield near 7.7% is sustainable by reviewing free cash flow coverage, the 60% dividend payout policy, and the debt maturity schedule.
+PLDT has maintained dividends for years and is guiding to positive free cash flow with capex near 50 billion pesos for 2026, but the payout is not guaranteed at all points of the cycle.

-Reduce or exit if the company cuts the dividend, issues equity, or reveals material capex overruns that require external financing on unfavorable terms.
+Reduce or exit if the company cuts the dividend, issues equity, or reveals capex overruns that force external financing on unfavorable terms.

 Mean-reversion setup

-If PHI tests or breaks below $17.05 without a fundamental deterioration, evaluate whether the selloff reflects general Philippines macro weakness or a real change in PLDT competitive position, subscriber trends, or data pricing.
-A technical bounce from the 52-week low area could offer a tactical entry.
+If PHI retests support near $19.43 or $17.05 without a fundamental deterioration, evaluate whether the pullback reflects general Philippines macro weakness or a real change in PLDT competitive position, subscriber trends, or data pricing.
+A technical bounce from tested support could offer a tactical entry, especially after the June oversold low.

-Do not average down just because the P/E is low.
-A leveraged telco in an emerging market can re-rate lower for extended periods.
-Set a stop if the invalidation level of $17.05 is broken decisively.
+Do not average down simply because the P/E is low.
+A leveraged emerging-market telco can re-rate lower for extended periods.
+Set a stop if the invalidation level near $17.05 breaks decisively.

 Fundamental monitor

-Track reported revenue growth by segment (mobile data, fixed broadband, enterprise), EBITDA margin trends, capex-to-revenue ratio, net debt-to-EBITDA, free cash flow, subscriber additions, ARPU trends, PHP-USD exchange rate, and dividend announcements.
-The 20-F annual filing and quarterly PSE disclosures are key sources.
+Track reported service revenue by segment (wireless data, fiber broadband, enterprise ICT), EBITDA margins, capex versus the 50 billion peso 2026 guidance, net debt-to-EBITDA, free cash flow, subscriber and ARPU trends, the PHP-USD rate, and dividend announcements.
+The 20-F annual filing, quarterly 6-K reports, and PSE disclosures are the key sources.

 Reduce confidence if net debt-to-EBITDA rises above 3x, capex materially exceeds guidance, subscriber ARPU declines for multiple quarters, or the peso depreciates more than 10% in a year.